Well, isn’t that just the cutest dessert you ever saw?

 Mmhm.
 It should be.
 I went through my own version of blueberry tart boot camp to make it happen.

-After making about one million tart crusts unsuccessfully, and getting blueberry filling stains all over my counter top, and eating at least nineteen sloppy looking tarts, I finally think I’m getting the hang of this tart making thing.
+After making about one million tart crusts unsuccessfully, and getting blueberry filling stains all over my counter top, and eating at least nineteen sloppy looking tarts, I finally think I’m getting the hang of this blueberry tarts making thing.

 But I have a secret weapon.